Mr-Jess/jesses-week-2/README.md

 ## Box CSS

-### Using CSS was excitingrepl.it was a new experience
+### Using CSS was exciting to add style and styling information to HTML code. repl.it was a new experience, coding inside that was very useful for practicing.
+Moving around the "boxes" styles them in accordance to instructions was challenging but very useful.

+---

+##